THANKSGIVING IN CANADA

 After World War I it was combined with Armistice Day for some years.

-Finally, in 1931 it was made a separate holiday to be celebrated on the Second Monday in October.
+Finally in 1957 it was made a statutory holiday, officially the 2nd Monday in October.